tudelft/neuro_pid/README.md

-# neuro_pid
+# Neuromorphic PID for altitude control of MAVs with Loihi

-The neuromorphic PID for altitude control of MAVs with Loihi
+Information will be added soon.
+Please be patient! :)